 - 1. Demonstrate effective information literacy and communication skills with valid and reliable research. - 2.
-Assess how various environmental and ethical challenges affect the marketing of products and services. - 3.
+Assess how various key marketing concepts including ethics, leadership, and legal areas encountered in the marketing of products and services. - 3.
 Appraise the design, implementation, control, and evaluation functions relating to marketing. - 4.
 Evaluate the important role marketing plays in relation to meeting the strategic objectives of the organization. - 5.
 Use a variety of marketing concepts, theories, and tools on both an individual and team basis.